iman-itani/ITM420-project.io/README.md

 # ITM420 project: System Analysis and Design

 ## Scope
-The purpose of this project is to analyze and design a system ready to be implemented at IMC in order to automate the process of Data Entry at the accounting and finance department.
+The purpose of this project is to analyze and design an automated solution ready to be implemented at IMC in order to enhance the process of Data Entry at the accounting and finance department by increasing its accuracy.

 ## Company Background
 The Irshad Medical Center (IMC) is a primary healthcare center in the Sahel Al-Kaytaa region in Akkar, Lebanon, established in 2010.